-He received his Ph.D. degree from Tsinghua University in 2018 (Outstanding Graduate Award; Outstanding PhD Thesis Award).
-Prior to joining Imperial College London, he worked as a Postdoctoral Fellow in the Department of Engineering Science at University of Oxford from 2018.
-He spent time and gained research experience at the University of Pittsburgh in USA in 2017, and also has engineering experience that he gained while working for Mitsubishi Heavy Industries in Japan in 2015.
+He received his PhD degree from Tsinghua University in 2018 (Outstanding Graduate Award; Outstanding PhD Thesis Award).
+Prior to joining Imperial College London, he worked as a Postdoctoral Fellow in the Department of Engineering Science at the University of Oxford from 2018.
+He spent time and gained research experience at the University of Pittsburgh in the USA in 2017, and also gained engineering experience during the internship in Mitsubishi Heavy Industries in Japan in 2015.

-Dr Huang’s current research focuses on next-generation solar technologies, specifically the development of hybrid photovoltaic-thermal solar systems based on technologies of spectral splitting, emissivity control, thin-film semi-transparent solar cells, biomimetic hydrogel, nanofluids etc., aiming at harvesting solar energy to simultaneously generate electricity and high-temperature heat energy with high efficiencies and low costs.
+Dr. Huang’s current research focuses on next-generation solar technologies, specifically the development of hybrid photovoltaic-thermal solar systems based on technologies of spectral splitting, emissivity control, thin-film semi-transparent solar cells, biomimetic hydrogel, nanofluids, etc., aiming at harvesting solar energy to simultaneously generate electricity and high-temperature heat energy with high efficiencies and low costs.

-He also has an on-going interest at biomimetic transpiration cooling based on technologies of micro porous materials and additive manufacturing, aiming at protecting ultra-high heat flux devices, such as electronic chips and high concentrating solar collectors, in a bionic intelligent way.
+He also has an on-going interest in biomimetic transpiration cooling based on technologies of microporous materials and additive manufacturing, aiming at protecting ultra-high heat flux devices, such as electronic chips and high concentrating solar collectors, in a bionic intelligent way.